ThomasMTurner/edu.cate/README.md

 # edu.cate
-An independent search engine and browser built solely for research purposes, with Rust and JS.
+A search engine interface built for independent academic research, with Rust and Next.js.